 Skip to main content

-Swept for General contractors
+Swept + General contractors

 General Contractors websites for Swept that stop handoff leaks

-We are frustrated that swept does not document public website embeds, API access, or webhooks for lead capture.
+We are frustrated that swept does not document public website embeds, API access, or webhooks for request capture.
 Use the website for qualification, CRM/email for sales workflow, and manual Swept onboarding after contract acceptance, which turns the website into a handoff delay.

 No public API